 Squash comes in many different varieties.
 None are known to be harmful for dogs.
 Mixing a bit in with regular meals is actually a great idea.

 Can I Give My Dog Squash?
-Answer: Yes, cooked is OK
+Answer: Yes, but not raw

-You can pour some homemade soup over rice, pasta, or their commercial dog food.
-In order to make sure your dog is getting all the recommended nutritional requirements, it is highly advisable that you continue to feed them store bought dog food 3 to 4 times a week.
+You can pour some homemade soup over rice, pasta, or their regular dog food.
+In order to make sure your dog is getting all the recommended nutritional requirements, it’s advisable that you continue to feed them store bought dog food 3 to 4 times a week.

-Always remember that although your dog might want to eat anything that you hand them, under the table or put in their bowl, there are limits to what is safe for them to eat.
+Although your dog may want to eat something like squash, there are limits to what is safe for them to eat.
 Keep your dog from eating raisins and grapes, onions, garlic, spices (including salt), most nuts and all junk foods.
 Of course, you probably already know that.

 Avocado in large quantities, alcohol, coffee, and chocolate may cause diarrhea, vomiting, and induce other illnesses as a reminder.
-Be sure to research those foods that you are unsure about.
-We have lots of information here, in addition to squash, that you can search for by keyword in the sidebar.
-Start at the homepage!
+Research foods that you are unsure about.

 Becoming a Dog Chef

-However, be advised that trying to get your dog to eat his veggies by using canned soup is not really recommended due to the excessive amount of salt that these may contain which can only prove detrimental to dog health in the long run.
+Trying to get your dog to eat veggies by using canned soup isn’t recommended.
+The excessive amount of salt can only be detrimental in the long run.